 Personal Care Support

-- fulfil their to students by assisting with personal care needs
+- fulfil their duty of care to students by assisting with personal care needs

-- detail personal care support requirements and the person(s) responsible in the .
+- detail personal care support requirements and the person(s) responsible in the Student health support plan .

 As with all health and personal care support, assisting a student with the management of personal hygiene routines must be conducted in a manner that maximises the student’s safety, comfort, independence, dignity, privacy and learning.
 Management practices must also reflect occupational health and safety standards for the school.